 On August 12, 2021, the Company entered into an Amended and Restated Director Agreement (the "Director Agreement") with Josef Zelinger ("Zelinger").
 Pursuant to the terms of the Director Agreement, the Company shall pay Zelinger a base salary of \$250.00 AUD (\$184 USD) per month, payable on the first day of each month.
-In addition, the Company may compensate Zelinger additional consideration for advisory services performed by the Director, either in the form of eash or common stock, at the discretion of the Board.
-The Company issued 2,800,000 shares of common stock of the Company for accrued director services of \$84,000 as of June 30, 2021.
+In addition, the Company may compensate Zelinger additional consideration for advisory services performed by the Director, either in the form of cash or common stock, at the discretion of the Board.
+The Company issued 2,800,000 shares of common stock of the Company for accrued director services of \$4,000 as of June 30, 2021.
 The 2,800,000 shares of common stock were valued at approximately \$0.03 per share \$87,920, being the closing price of the stock on the date of grant.
 The shares were issued on August 17, 2021.
+The Shares were issued on August 17, 2021.
 The Company recorded stock-based compensation of \$3,920 during the three months ended September 30, 2021 and reclassified accrued expenses of \$84,000 to additional paid in capital upon issuance.